International

 Public transport in Bielefeld is operated by mobiel, the local transport authority.
 The network includes buses, trams (Stadtbahn), and regional trains.
 Use mobiel.de or the mobiel app for journey planning and timetables.

 Semesterticket: As a student at Bielefeld University, your semester fee includes a Semesterticket, which gives you free travel on the entire mobiel network throughout the semester.
-You can use your student ID card as your ticket; no separate ticket purchase is needed.
+You need to activate your Semesterticket digitally via the OWL Mobil app; your student ID card alone is not a valid ticket.

 meinSiggi Bike Share: Students at Bielefeld University get 60 free minutes per ride on the meinSiggi bike-share system, operated by mobiel.
 The network covers 600 bikes at 60 stations across Bielefeld, including stations on campus near the Stadtbahn stop, building X, and the main building.
 To use it, download the meinSiggi app and enter your student verification code.
 You can get your code either via the Meine Uni app or directly via this link (login with your university account).